oatlog/oatlog/doc/planning_report/main.typ

 #figure(
     image("egraph_cluster.svg", width: 60%),
     caption: [
-    The same e-graph as the bipartite-formulation, but drawing E-classes as groups of E-nodes.
+    The same e-graph as in @informal-egraph-figure, but drawing e-classes as groups of e-nodes rather than as a bipartite graph.
     ]
 ) <informal-egraph-figure-non-bipartite>